mapcrafter/mapcrafter/docs/configuration.rst

     factor is **16** (see note below about RAM usage), and the sweet spot is between 2 and 6.

-    This will merge very small files if your ``texture_size`` is small.
-And can increase performance rendering to spinning disks (because a smaller number of larger files will be written) and Windows systems (which don't cope as well with large numbers of very small files).
+    This will merge small files if your ``texture_size`` is small.
+And can increase performance rendering to spinning disks (because a smaller number of larger files will be written) and Windows systems (which don't cope as well with lots of very small files).
 But, each change in your Minecraft world will cause a larger area to be re-rendered.

 .. note::